 This is one of the most beautiful examples of «mature» baroque in Poland located at the very heart of Kraków.
-It is considered one of the most beautiful sacred buildings of the late XVII century in whole Poland.
-The interior of the church is very lavishly decorated: you can see alabaster decor and many marble columns.
+It is considered one of the most beautiful sacred buildings of the late XVII century in the whole of Poland.
+The interior of the church is very lavishly decorated: you can see the alabaster decor and many marble columns.
 The edifice is crowned by a dome placed on the so-called pendentives featuring the cardinal virtues: Prudence, Temperance, Justice, and Fortitude.
 The nave is decorated with six chapels, while the High Altar includes a picture representing St Anna Samotrzeć and sculptures of St Adalbert and St Stanislaus.

 4. Church of St. Joseph

 This beautiful church is for sure a sight to behold.
 It was erected in the years 1905-1909 on the site of a classical building.
 The author of the church is Jan Sas-Zubrzycki, who designed this neo-Gothic church with great pomp.
 It can be seen from the building itself, constructed with three towers, a steeple referring in its style to the tower of St. Mary’s Church and a richly decorated facade.
 The church outside is composed of architectural elements and details taken from the Gothic cathedrals style as well as the spacious, bright interior of it, perfectly imitating basic Gothic features.
 The building has a high nave, two aisles, six chapels, a presbytery with the surrounding bypass, and a transept (nave in relation to the temple axis).
 On the main altar stands a statue of St. Józef – patron of the church, surrounded by sculptures of St. Anna and St. Joachim.
 Also, I recommend you visit it at night when it is lit up.

 Address: ul.
 Grodzka 54